 Although I have no data to support this, I suspect goldens are used more extensively these days for upland game, pheasants in particular, than they are for waterfowl.
-Birdy, brainy, biddable, and with a nose that’s second to none, they’re a great choice for roosters anywhere, but especially in heavy late-season cover, such as cattails and switchgrass.
+Birdy, brainy, biddable, and with a nose that’s second to none, this hunting dog breed is a great choice for roosters anywhere, but especially in heavy late-season cover, such as cattails and switchgrass.
 Don’t sell the golden short as a duck dog, though.
 Keen markers and powerful swimmers, they’ll fill the bill for all but the most hardcore waterfowlers.
 You just have to be willing to tolerate a little more water in the blind. —T.D.

 11. Irish Setter

-With her burnished mahogany coat like a distillation of autumn’s essence, the Irish setter may be the most beautiful gun dog of all.
+With her burnished mahogany coat like a distillation of autumn’s essence, the Irish setter may be the most beautiful hunting dog of all.
 There’s a price to be paid for beauty, though.
 For most of the 20th century, breeders focused so exclusively on the Irish setter’s conformation that finding a red dog that could hunt was like finding a leprechaun.
 The breed also developed a reputation—not altogether undeserved—for being somewhat rattle-brained.

 Thankfully, that’s ancient history now.
 While there’s still a distinct separation between show and field lines, the overall quality of today’s hunting Irish setters is higher than it’s ever been.
 In fact, it’s a little puzzling that the red dogs aren’t more popular.
 Athletic, stylish, biddable, and deceptively tough, the Irish setter takes a backseat to none as a bird-finder deluxe and rugged all-purpose hunter.
 The breed’s partisans will tell you an Irish setter is every bit the gun dog the English setter is, and there’s plenty of evidence—bulging gamebags, satisfied smiles, diehard allegiance—to support the claim.

 Oh, and if you hear the terms red setter and Irish setter used in a way that suggests they’re not precisely interchangeable, that’s very perceptive of you.
-What it boils down to is that the former label is preferred by those who register their dogs with the Field Dog Stud Book, and the latter by those who register their dogs with the American Kennel Club.
+What it boils down to is that the former hunting dog breed’s label is preferred by those who register their dogs with the Field Dog Stud Book, and the latter by those who register their dogs with the American Kennel Club.
 All you really need to know is this: They both hunt. —T.D.